sap-tutorials/Tutorials/tutorials/cp-sapcp-getstarted/cp-sapcp-getstarted.md

 [ACCORDION-BEGIN [Step 4: ](Download and install the CLI client)]

-Go to the <a href="https://tools.hana.ondemand.com/#cloud-btpcli">SAP Development Tools</a> page to download the latest version of the CLI client for your operating system.
-Unpack the archive and copy the client file (there is only one file inside, for example, `btp.exe`) to your local system.
-Make sure that you have read and write permissions in the target folder to run the executable.
+1. Go to the <a href="https://tools.hana.ondemand.com/#cloud-btpcli">SAP Development Tools</a> page to download the latest version of the CLI client for your operating system.
+2. Extract the client executable from the tar.gz archive as follows:
+    - Linux: Use the terminal to extract the tar.gz archive with `tar -vxzf <tar.gz name>`
+    - macOS: Open the tar.gz file with a double click
+    - Windows: Use PowerShell to extract the tar.gz archive with `tar -vxzf <tar.gz name>`.
+Alternatively, use an external tool to extract the executable file to your system.

-In Windows, open the command line to the directory where the client file is located and enter `btp`.
-For example, you can open the folder and type `cmd` into the address bar.

-If you are using macOS, make sure that the client file is in your PATH and open a terminal session.
+3. Run btp from within the extracted folder or ensure that it's in your PATH.
+In Windows, for example, you can open the folder and type `cmd` or `powershell` into the address bar.
+On macOS, make sure that the client file is in your PATH and open a terminal session.
 Note that btp CLI may be blocked because it is "from an unidentified developer".
 Please refer to the macOS documentation to learn how to bypass this.

 ![CLI info screen](sapcp.png)